 To get to Buda Castle, you first need to cross the Danube river and climb Castle Hill.
 You can either choose to do this on foot, with a tourist bus, or you can choose the coolest option possible: the Castle Hill Funicular.

-This old-school, tiny tram line has a 90-meter track, in which it climbs 50 meters in altitude.
+This old-school, tiny tram line has a 90 meter track, in which it climbs 50 meter in altitude.
 Straight up it is!
 The tram cars look very cool and authentic and the funicular is an interesting method to climb a hill!